Just one drink

 This is why we always say to our clients, “if you’re questioning whether or not you are able to handle drinking just one drink, or one time, then the answer is no.” Where there is uncertainty, there is the possibility that you will fall right back into old habit loops and drink way more than you planned.
 If there is even the slightest bit of uncertainty that drinking may be a bad idea for you, then that means the option for it to be a bad idea is still on the table, and you should bypass that table altogether.

-Back to our shoelace analogy, if there were any doubt in your mind that you would remember how to tie your shoes, or more importantly, that tying your shoes might somehow be unhealthy for you, you’d think twice about tying them.
+Back to our shoelace analogy.
+If there were any doubt in your mind that you would remember how to tie your shoes, or more importantly, that tying your shoes might somehow be unhealthy for you, you’d think twice about tying them.
 But since you know that tying your shoes is fine, that your laces have never caused you harm (at least while being tied properly!), you don’t question whether or not you should tie them.
 You just do it.
 It is that certainty that you will be fine, that this is useful, that prevents the need to consider whether or not tying your shoes is “okay”.

 If you’re curious about sobriety or ready to put down the glass for good, call Reed at 800-556-2966 to see if Centered’s mindfulness based recovery program is right for you.